26th February 2020

 When it comes to severe injuries, oil-field workers take the cake for the most injured.
 Out of 234,403 employed in 2016, there were 349 severely injured.
 That’s a rate of 148.9 per 100,000.
 That’s more than industrial building construction, which follows behind at 133.5 per 100,000.

-Common Oilfield Injuries
+Common Injuries from Oilfield Accidents

 Severe injuries, as noted above, are very common on the oilfield.
 Severe injuries is a broad term.
 How are workers actually getting injured and what’s causing the high rates?
 Michaels says that, “Many employers don’t accurately record their injuries.”
 However, he also believes that severe injuries are more accurately reported because they’re harder to ignore.